About Us

 California Health Sciences University (CHSU) is accredited by the WASC Senior College and University Commission.
 Founded in 2012 by the Assemi family, CHSU offers a local option for medical school and seeks to help remedy the shortage of health care providers in the Central Valley.
 CHSU students and faculty can enjoy a relatively affordable cost of living for California and plentiful career opportunities in the Central Valley.

-CHSU currently offers a Doctor of Osteopathic Medicine program (DO degree), Master of Science in Biomedical Sciences (MSBS) program, and a 4-year Doctor of Pharmacy program (PharmD degree) that remains open with ACPE candidate status through 2024.
+CHSU currently offers a Doctor of Osteopathic Medicine program (DO degree) and a Master of Science in Biomedical Sciences (MSBS) program.

 CHSU’s 110-acre campus site provides plenty of space for decades of expansion.
 The campus could ultimately approach 2,000 students and nearly 300 faculty and staff.
 Further development of the campus will occur in multiple phases, as new programs and colleges are added for postgraduate health education.